-These vine-like, climbing plants can grow to a height of about ten feet, and bloom from summer through fall.
+The rhodochiton (Rhodochiton atrosanguineus) is a herbaceous plant known for its heart-shaped leaves and drooping purple-black, 3 inch tubular flowers.
+They are often called "purple bell vines" and create showy blooms that enhance your outdoor garden's beauty.
+These climbing plants can grow to about 10 feet and bloom from summer through fall.
 Indigenous to Mexico, they are commonly grown as a half-hardy annual plant by gardeners.

 |Botanical Name||Rhodochiton atrosanguineus|

-|Mature Size||10 feet|
+|Mature Size||10 ft.|

 Rhodochiton Plant Care

+The rhodochiton is a fast-growing, upward-climbing plant that will require some support as it grows.
+Its twining stems will be adorned with toothed and tinted leaves, with dark green to burgundy coloring around the edges.
 When planting outdoors, be sure to wait until after the final frost of the season and space seeds about 10 to 12 inches apart.
-However, it's generally recommended to start these plants indoors (about five to six weeks before the last frost).
 The seeds typically take about two to six weeks to germinate.
+However, starting these plants indoors is generally recommended (about five to six weeks before the last frost).

-You can tie the vines to a trellis, lattice, or even a collapsible wooden tepee using string or plant ties in order to prevent the stems from tangling on the ground.
+You can tie the vines to a trellis, lattice, or even a collapsible wooden tepee using string or plant ties to prevent the stems from tangling on the ground.
 Lifted vines will receive better air circulation, which decreases the likelihood of developing a fungal disease.

 Temperature and Humidity